-Hunting guides are often asked about the proper clothing to bring on a big game hunt.
-While the elevation and terrain vary drastically from region to region, one thing remains consistent: when you’re in mountain country, you must be prepared for changes in weather.
+Today’s choices in hunting gear are the best they’ve ever been.
+Hunters have access to fabrics and technologies that were honed in the mountaineering field.
+Moisture-managing base layers, packable insulation, and breathable outerwear have become standards.
+However, putting all these pieces together, and trying to plan for an unfamiliar destination can still be a challenge.
+Climate, elevation and terrain vary drastically from one region to another.
+Yet one thing remains consistent: when you’re in remote mountain country, you must be prepared for highly variable conditions.
 From warm, sunny days to being freezing cold and wet, you could see it all on a single trip.

 As you pack for your hunt, start a list of gear that you have in each category.
 Make sure each group has options of varying weight and warmth that will allow you to adapt to conditions.
 Here is an example of a good layering system: